Responsible cat ownership

 - ensure the animal is microchipped (if over the age of eight weeks)

-- register the animal with your local council
+- register the animal with Mackay Regional Council

-- make sure your contact details on your pet's microchip is up-to-date
+- make sure your contact details on your pet's microchip are up-to-date

 - ensure the animal is microchipped (if over the age of eight weeks) by an authorised implanter